ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/World Notes/Life/Monsters/Slime.md

 # Ecology

 Slimes are found throughout [[Vitae]], most often where there's nearby body of water, mud, or cave system.
 Slime don't stray too far away from the location they're created in and will only travel if seeking a new source of sustenance.

+# History

+Though slime come in a variety of shapes and elements, they were originally Pelantine soldiers among plant life in the Airdic army, breaking down materials for fertilizer or other repurposing.
+Airda and Deair worked on a creature that could serve them both and they naturally adapted to other elements.
 # Uses

 Slimes are typically harvested for their sumps and their outer membranes.